-The CFR-PDTP will accomplish its goal by inviting 4 doctoral students to become involved in a guided grant writing program.
+The CFR-PDTP will accomplish its goal by inviting 4 to 6 doctoral students to become involved in a guided grant writing program.
 Successful applicants will form a cohort of Fellows led by Dr. Joseph G. Grzywacz and other faculty who have proven success at receiving NIH funding.
 Fellows will be expected to write an application for a NIH Ruth L. Kirschstein National Research Service Award for Individual Postdoctoral Fellows (F32).
-The CFR-PDTP will support the Fellows by providing instruction and detailed feedback through monthly group meetings (via Skype) and individual consultations.
-Final proposals will go through a mock review led by NIH reviewers at the NCFR 2014 annual conference in Baltimore.
-Final F32 grant applications are expected to be submitted to the NIH for the December 2014 cycle.
+The CFR-PDTP will support the Fellows by providing instruction and detailed feedback through regular group meetings (via Skype) and individual consultations.
+Final proposals will go through a mock review led by NIH reviewers at the NCFR 2015 annual conference in Vancouver, Canada.
+Final F32 grant applications are expected to be submitted to the NIH for the December 2015 cycle.

 Dr. Brenda Smith has been named Associate Director for Research for The Center for Family Resilience (CFR).
 As associate director, Smith will develop and implement initiatives to accomplish the main objectives of the CFR’s research program.

 Smith is the John and Sue Taylor Professor in the College of Human Sciences at Oklahoma State University.
 As a nutritional sciences professor, her research focus is on osteoporosis and the protective effects bioactive components in plant-based food can have on bone health.